mnr/writing-wip/dimensions_living_book/Bingo.md

 ## Games

 In my family, games were a thing to do with your hands while we socialized.
-In the Ross family, games are serious. "*Are you going to talk, or are you going to play?*" They want to win the game, not just play.
+In the Ross family, games are serious. "*Are you going to talk, or are you going to play?*" They want to win the game.
 After a few rounds, I realize I don't have the level of competitiveness required.
 So I watch and make humorous commentary from the sidelines.

 Greta will happily play cribbage well past the time my humor can stay awake.
 She's quick, recognizes the points for certain combinations of cards and announces her score after a glance.
 Apparently it's an automatic reflex, like breathing or heart beats or flinching away from my strong coffee.